 Drones are becoming increasingly more popular.
 With the increase in availability there is an inevitable increase in risks associated with these unique devices.

 Risks associated with the use of drones include but are not limited to:

 - Bodily Injury

 - Privacy Invasion

-Any authorized operation of aerial drones may be governed by Transport Canada, the Aeronautics Act, the Canadian Aviation Regulations, local law enforcement, as well as those policies separately establishment by the Resort, which may include certification, training, insurance coverage, indemnification requirements, and waivers or release of liability.
-Any violation of this policy may involve suspension of your guest privileges at the Resort, including skiing, snowboarding, snow tubing and other recreational privileges, or season pass holders, as well as confiscation of any equipment, and may subject violators to any damage including but not limited to, damages for violations of privacy and/or physical or personal injuries, or regulatory fines and legal fees.
+Any authorized operation of aerial drones may be governed by Transport Canada, the Aeronautics Act, the Canadian Aviation Regulations, local law enforcement, as well as those policies separately established by the Resort, which may include certification, training, insurance coverage, indemnification requirements, and waivers or release of liability.
+Any violation of this policy may involve the suspension of your guest privileges at the Resort, including skiing, snowboarding, snow tubing and other recreational privileges, as well as confiscation of season passes and rental equipment, and may subject violators to any damage including but not limited to, damages for violations of privacy and physical or personal injuries, or regulatory fines and legal fees.